pouya-codes/singularity_extract_annotated_patches/README.md

   --slide_pattern SLIDE_PATTERN
                         '/' separated words describing the directory structure of the slide paths.
 Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.
                          (default: subtype)

+  --mask_location MASK_LOCATION
+                        Path to root directory which contains mask for tissue selection.
+It should contain png files or annotation file with label clear_area.
+                         (default: None)

 required arguments:
   --patch_location PATCH_LOCATION